 HOME-STAT partners existing homeless response and prevention programs with new innovations designed to better identify, engage, and transition homeless New Yorkers to appropriate services and, ultimately, permanent housing.
 HOME-STAT includes:

-What it is: A proactive daily canvass of every block in Manhattan from Canal to 145th Street, plus hot spots in other boroughs, to identify people in need of services and alert the City’s contracted Street Outreach Teams.
+What it is: A proactive weekly canvass of every block in Manhattan from Canal to 145th Street, plus hot spots in other boroughs, to identify people in need of services and inform the City’s contracted Street Outreach Teams.

-How it’s different: HOME-STAT canvassing provides a consistent, daily look at daytime conditions of street homelessness, unlike traditional counts that are conducted overnight.
-HOME-STAT canvassing helps to connect people in need to skilled outreach providers who respond rapidly – within an average of one hour – to requests for assistance.
+How it’s different: HOME-STAT canvassing provides a consistent, weekly look at daytime conditions of street homelessness, unlike traditional counts that are conducted overnight.
+HOME-STAT canvassing helps to connect people in need to skilled outreach providers and supplements the public's requests for homeless outreach assistance.

 Quarterly Nighttime Counts